You are using an outdated browser. Please upgrade your browser to improve your experience.

 The next years were spent mainly with giving shows, and writing their first full-length album.
 Meanwhile, the band went through multiple line-up changes: Gábor Nagy quit, his successor on bass was Gábor Holics from 2006 till 2010.
 In 2010, Mihály Szilágyi left the band, and guitarist Gábor Czene and vocalist Zsolt Lédeczi was recruited.
 In the meantime, the music started to develop into a new direction.
 While still keeping their peculiar progressive death metal elements, additional classic wind and bowed string instruments were introduced, along with clean vocals, merging into the music and complementing it.

 In December 2010, the debut LP's recording sessions started in Tonitrus Studio.

 In 2011, Gábor Czene was replaced by Ferenc Sasvári, who also acted as the sound engineer in the post-production of the album.
-The disc, entitled "MayFly" is expected to be released in late 2012.
+The disc, entitled "MayFly" has been released in dec., 2012.

 In February 2013, the band’s first music video was shot for the song „The Effrontery”.
 In april, the group also participated in the finals of the Wacken Metal Battle Hungary competition, where they finished on the 5th place.

 In summer, Effrontery appeared on two festivals as well, the Rockmaraton festival in June and the first MetalWar festival in early September.
 By the end of the year, Bence Rambács joined the band as bassist.